 Te Tāruke-ā-Tāwhiri: Auckland's Climate Plan

 This is the Auckland’s roadmap to a zero-emissions, resilient and healthier region that is better connected to our environment and able to thrive in the face of ongoing change and disruption.
 On-road emissions are 35.8% of total Auckland regional greenhouse gas emissions.
 The plan identifies transport as one of eight priority action areas to deliver the plan’s goals.
 See Tāruke-ā-Tāwhiri: Auckland's Climate Plan for more information.

 Transport safety strategies

-Safer Journeys website to read about the government's current strategy to guide improvements in road safety.
+Visit the Road to Zero to read about the government's current strategy to guide improvements in road safety.

-Auckland Transport also has a number of initiatives to support safer communities, particularly partnerships with national agencies on improving road safety and reducing the number of people killed or injured on Auckland's roads.
+Auckland Transport has a number of initiatives to support safer communities, particularly partnerships with national agencies on improving road safety and reducing the number of people killed or injured on Auckland's roads.
 Read about these initiatives on the

 Auckland Transport website.